Key Takeaways for D2C Brands:

 If Hyperspeed is the nutritionist, Smart Prefetch is the psychic assistant who knows what you want before you ask for it.

 Smart Prefetch doesn’t touch your image quality or your code’s file size.
 It focuses entirely on the Latency Problem-the time lost between pages.
+It uses advanced AI modeling and the modern Speculation Rules API to predict where your customer is going to click next.

 How Smart Prefetch works: